What does Engage Scotland do?

-We currently have over 80 members representing organisations, artists and freelance gallery educators from across Scotland.
-Members include The National Galleries of Scotland; Glasgow Life; The Travelling Gallery, Pier Arts Centre, Stromness; Project Ability, Glasgow; Peacock Visual Arts, Aberdeen and Museums Galleries Scotland.
+We currently have over 90 members representing organisations, artists and freelance gallery educators from across Scotland.
+Members include The National Galleries of Scotland; Glasgow Life; The Travelling Gallery, Pier Arts Centre, Stromness; Project Ability, Glasgow; Aberdeen and Museums Galleries Scotland.

 Members can influence the programme of events by requesting specific training, suggesting speakers and venues.

 A key part of what we do is to advocate for gallery and visual arts education and gallery educators in Scotland.
-This includes giving talks to students, attending events such as the Museums Galleries Scotland Conference and responding on behalf of the sector to major policy initiatives such as the Curriculum for Excellence.
-We also work in partnership with organisations and projects such as ARTIST ROOMS and GENERATION.
+This includes giving talks to students, attending events such as the Museums Galleries Scotland Conference and responding on behalf of the sector to major policy initiatives such as the Culture Strategy Consultation.
+We also work in partnership with organisations and projects such as SCAN and SAU.

-Janie Nicoll, Freelance artist/arts educator (Special interest Rep - Freelance)
+- Janie Nicoll, Freelance artist/arts educator (Special interest Rep – Freelance, Engage Board Member)

-Tracy Morgan, Learning Programme Manager, Fruitmarket Gallery (Area Rep –Edinburgh & East Scotland)
+- Tracy Morgan, Community Engagement Manager, Fruitmarket Gallery (Area Rep — Edinburgh & East Scotland)

-Beki Pope, Centre Manager, Caithness Horizons (Area Rep - Highlands)
+- Beki Pope, freelance (Area Rep — Highlands)